All Episodes

 That shit got compared to Susan Boyle.

-Susan Boyle's not a terrible looking woman.
+Susan Boyle is not a terrible-looking woman.

 She just has a terrible singing voice.

-Like they probably said a whole lot of low-level digs that just never got recorded officially.
+They probably said a whole lot of low-level digs that just never got recorded officially.

 Yeah, oh, I'm sure.